Code-Institute-Submissions/Real-Estate-Project/README.md

 - Add/Edit/Delete Realtors
 - Add/Edit/Delete Listings
 - Add/Edit/Delete Users
+- View all screens users can view as well

 #
 ### **Scope**

+* A website whose purpose is immediately understood by the user.
+* Have a clear information on what the site is about and what it provides
+* Have an easy navigation that is consistent throughout the website
+* Consistent layout without any confusing elements
+* Accessibility considerations are taken throughout the site
 * A simple, straightforward, intuitive UX experience
 * An explicit content
 * An easy navigation for the user through all of the features
 * A site that is visually appealing on most devices

+#
 ### **Structure**

 * A clear and straightforward layout is in place to ensure users can navigate intuitively and have a leisurely experience